yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 func main() {}
 ```
-Here we see how internal state of Golang plugin is used by exported function `MyProcessRequest` (the one we set in API spec in `"custom_middleware"` section).
-Internal state used to count hits to different endpoints and reply back with stats for the called endpoint.
+Here we see how the internal state of the Golang plugin is used by the exported function `MyProcessRequest` (the one we set in the API spec in the `"custom_middleware"` section).
+The internal state used to count hits to different endpoints and reply back with stats for the called endpoint.

 ### Reloading of Tyk Golang plugin
-Some times you will need to update Golang plugin with new version.
+Sometimes you will need to update your Golang plugin with a new version.
 There are two ways to do this:

-- API reload with NEW path or file name of your `.so` file with plugin.
-You will need to update API spec section `"custom_middleware"` with specifying new value for `"path"` field of plugin you need to reload
+* An API reload with a NEW path or file name of your `.so` file with the plugin.
+You will need to update the API spec section `"custom_middleware"`, specifying a new value for the `"path"` field of the plugin you need to reload.
-- Tyk main process reload .
-This will do force reload of all Golang plugins for all APIs
+* Tyk main process reload.
+This will do force a reload of all Golang plugins for all APIs.